-Applicant's Name:

-Applicant's Address:

-Position Applied For:

-In what capacity do you know the applicant?
-Professional / Personal

-Please state how long yo ou have known the applicant

-If you have been or are the applicant's employer please confirm the following:
+Applicant's Name: Applicant's Address: Position Applied for: In what capacity do you know the applicant?
+Professional/ Personal Please state how long have you known the applica nt.
+If you have been or are the applicant's employer, p please confirm the following: Are you the applicant's current or most recent em ployer?
+Yes/ No Period of employment: From dd/mm/yyy y until dd/mm/yyyy Date of continuous Local Government service (if a Date of continuous Local Government service (if a Job Title:

-Are you the applicant's current most recent line manager? nt or Yes/No Period of employment: From dd/mm/yyyy until dd/mm/yyyy Date of continuous Local Gov (if applicable): ernment servi ce dd/mm, /уууу Job Title: Type of contract: Full-time / P art-time Number of days / weeks shar taken (if applicable): ed / parental l eave Reason for leaving (if applicable): Is there a formal capability / disciplinary sanction / action in place or pending against the applicant (including on-going investigation): Yes / No If yes, please provide further details:
+Reason for leaving (if applicable):

+Is there a formal capability/ disciplinary sanction/ action in place or pending against the applicant (including on-going investigation): Yes/ No

+If yes, please provide further details:

-If the applicant has left your employment, was there a capability / disciplinary sanction / action in place or pending against the applicant, or was there an investigation on-going at the time s/he left your employment: Yes / No If yes, please provide further details:
+If the applicant has left your employment, was there a capability / disciplinary sanction / action in place or pending against the applicant, or was there an investigation on-going at the time they left your employment: Yes/ No

+If yes, please provide further details: